This page gives you information about:

 The dermatologist will examine your skin.
 It’s possible that the cancer can be spotted at this examination.
 Often the specialist will use a magnifying glass or hand held dermatoscope to look more closely at the lesion.

 The doctor removes part or all of the lesion and sends it to the laboratory.
 It is analysed under a microscope by a pathologist.
 This is the only way to 100% identify skin cancer cells.
-It takes one to two weeks for the results of urgent skin cancer biopsies at the hospital which means our patients get a quick and accurate diagnosis.
+It takes approximately one month for the results of urgent skin cancer biopsies at the hospital which means our patients get a quick and accurate diagnosis.

 Sometimes we need to do further tests to see if the cancer has spread.
 The doctor will probably feel the lymph glands close to the cancer to see if any of them are enlarged.